Welcome To Tokyo

 Asakusa:

 Slower, more traditional, and centered around historic temples.
-A calmer side of Tokyo.
+A calmer side of Tokyo, with a stronger connection to the city’s past.

 Ginza:

 Clean, polished, and upscale.
-Wide streets, luxury stores, and some of the city’s best dining.
+Known for luxury shopping, wide streets, and some of the city’s best dining.
+Feels more refined and less chaotic than other areas.

 Harajuku: